CYB3R-JUNKI3/Terminator-Resistance-VR/README.md

 :question: _In the Metro scene where you shoot a Terminator on the floor you lose aiming_

 :bulb: Simply walk forwards until you hear Jennifer/Baron talk, aiming will return.

 ---

-:question: _Black bars (top and bottom) of Cut-Scenes_

-:bulb: This is caused by resolution, use any of the below resolutions to remove the black bars during cut-scenes.

-1. Select one that is nearest to your default resolution
-2. Go to "\AppData\Local\Terminator\Saved\Config\WindowsNoEditor"
-3. Open "GameUserSettings.ini" in any text editor
-4. Change ALL  lines that contain "Resolution" and  "DesiredScreen" to reflect one of the resolutions below

-    (ie ResolutionSizeX=1920 / ResolutionSizeY=1011)

-    1920 x 1011

-    2048 x 1078

-    2880 x 1516

-    3072 x 1620

-    3840 x 2021

----